minqing1/ImageCNV/README.md

 output directorty: `example/`
 sample name: `test_sample`

-Then generate the output file `NA19625.image.fil.xls` under the `example` directory
+Then generate the output file `test_sample.image.fil.xls` under the `example` directory

 You can retrain the last layer of InceptionV3 ownself using the code below:
 ```